Private Private Information in Second-Price Auction: Preliminary

 We use $\secmax(\bidprofile)$ to denote the second highest bid in the bid profile $\bidprofile$.
 Fixing a profile of strategies $\bidstrategyprofile \in\bidstrategyspace = (\bidstrategyspace_i)_{i\in[\biddernum]}$, each bidder $i$'s (ex ante) surplus and seller revenue from the auction can be computed as\footnote{\wtedit{In non-confusing contexts, we write ``revenue'' for ex ante expected revenue, ``bidder surplus'' for ex ante expected surplus.}}

-We adopt the Bayes Nash equilibrium as our solution concept for the bidders' incomplete information game.\footnote{When the strategy $\bidstrategy_i$ is a pure strategy, we slightly abuse notation and write $\bidstrategy_i(\signal_i)$ for the bid played with probability $1$.} \begin{definition}[Bayes Nash equilibrium] We say a bidding strategy profile $\bidstrategyprofile$ is a {\em Bayes Nash equilibrium}, or equilibrium for short, under the information structure $\inforstructure$ if and only if the following holds
+We adopt the Bayes Nash equilibrium as our solution concept for the bidders' incomplete information game.\footnote{When the strategy $\bidstrategy_i$ is a pure strategy, we slightly abuse notation and write $\bidstrategy_i(\signal_i)$ for the bid played with probability $1$.} \begin{definition}[Bayes Nash equilibrium] We say a bidding strategy profile $\bidstrategyprofile$ is a {\em Bayes Nash equilibrium}, or equilibrium for short, under the information structure $\inforstructure$ if and only if the following holds\footnote{\wtedit{When a mixed strategy profile $\bidstrategyprofile$ is used, bids are drawn according to $\bigotimes_{i\in[\biddernum]}\bidstrategy_i(\cdot\mid \signal_i)$ conditional on the signal profile $\signalprofile$.
+Thus mixed strategies are implemented through independent private randomizations across bidders; no public or correlated randomization device is part of the Bayes Nash equilibrium concept used here.}}

-\end{definition} \wtedit{We say an equilibrium is a strict equilibrium if all the inequalities in \Cref{defn:bne} are the strict inequalities.}\footnote{\wtedit{Strict Nash equilibria are known to be strategically stable in the sense of \citet{KM-86}, since each player's equilibrium action is a unique best response, so the equilibrium is robust to small perturbations \citep{KM-86,B-88}.}} Given an information structure $\inforstructure$ and an equilibrium strategy profile $\bidstrategyprofile$, we define the total surplus, i.e., the welfare, under $\inforstructure, \bidstrategyprofile$ as follows:
+\end{definition} We say an equilibrium is a strict equilibrium if all the inequalities in \Cref{defn:bne} are the strict inequalities.\footnote{Strict Nash equilibria are known to be strategically stable in the sense of \citet{KM-86}, since each player's equilibrium action is a unique best response, so the equilibrium is robust to small perturbations \citep{KM-86,B-88}.} Given an information structure $\inforstructure$ and an equilibrium strategy profile $\bidstrategyprofile$, we define the total surplus, i.e., the welfare, under $\inforstructure, \bidstrategyprofile$ as follows:

 Note that $\totalsurplus(\inforstructure, \bidstrategyprofile)$ is always upper bounded by the following quantity

 We say that $\inforstructure, \bidstrategyprofile$ is efficient if it achieves maximum welfare $\totalsurplus(\inforstructure, \bidstrategyprofile) = \optwelfare$.